 Dear Let's be honest,

-But "abstinence" means different things to different people.
-So does the word "sex."
-The meanings behind our definitions of sex and abstinence often have more to do with our cultural background, past experiences, and how we feel about ourselves than with any "universal" definition of what is safe in terms of STIs and pregnancy.
-For some, no matter who their partner is, having oral, vaginal, or anal intercourse is "having sex," and everything else is a form of abstinence.
-Some people consider themselves to be having sex if they touch themselves or their partner sexually, rub against their partner without clothes on, or stimulate each other in other ways.
-For others, giving and getting oral or anal sex is part of being abstinent.
+The meanings behind sex and abstinence may have more to do with a person's cultural background, personal experiences, and upbringing than with any universal definition.
+For some, having oral, vaginal, or anal intercourse is "having sex," and anything else (kissing, mutual masturbation, dry humping, etc.) is a form of abstinence.
+Other folks may consider themselves to be having sex if they touch themselves or their partner sexually, rub against their partner without clothes on, or stimulate each other in other ways.
+While others consider only vaginal intercourse as having sex, so giving and getting oral or anal sex is part of being abstinent.

 With these various perspectives in mind, a person's definition of what is (and is not) sex can play into what risk may be involved with selected activities.
 For example, for those that consider oral sex to be part of their plan for abstinence, it's good to know that they may still run the risk of STI transmission.
 So, it may help for folks to chat with their partner(s) on what they consider sex and abstinence.
 Then, they can make a plan for how to reduce the risk of STIs or pregnancy (depending on the sexual activity in question).
 If you're interested in learning more about what risks may be involved in certain sexual acts, take a look at the Go Ask Alice!
 Sexual and Reproductive Health archives.
 It may also be helpful to talk with a health care provider or a health promotion specialist about different sexual behaviors, any potential risks, and how to minimize those risks.